Menu

 Businesses of all shapes and sizes can be challenged by the fact that, frequently, the demographics of the executive team don’t match the end-customer.
 This is exacerbated in a time when younger generation’s digital behaviors are defining how they shop and socialize and we’re embracing customer-centricity.

-4. A different approach to product
+A different approach to product

-Agile retail isn’t just about structural and mindset shifts within the business.
+Agile retailing isn’t just about structural and mindset shifts within the business.
 Moving to agile affects the products which retailers sell too — it needs to be an overhaul of the entire merchandising function.

 Regardless of a merchandiser’s market, from fast fashion through to luxury, agile retailers are reorganizing their collections.
 Restructuring the way customer feedback is acted upon means an increase in capsules, or “drops” where the first allocation to stores is smaller, with shorter production times.
 Agile retailers then use data to understand which products need reallocating, reordering, or promotion.

 This is not just creating newness for marketing sake.
-As Nextail CEO, Joaquin Villalba, says, “It’s about being set up to respond to market signals and align to supply and demand, ultimately meaning less deadstock — something that’s cost our industry dearly in recent years,”
+As Nextail CEO, Joaquin Villalba, says, “It’s about being set up to respond to market signals and align to supply and demand, ultimately meaning less deadstock — something that’s cost our industry dearly in recent years.”

 “The risk of deep buys on singular SKUs is removed, and instead that risk is spread more thinly across a larger number of products.
 It’s hedging bets, in a retail sense.”
 It’s a tactic that retailers are racing to adopt across the fashion industry.

-5. Tech as the path to speed
+Tech as the path to speed

 The reality is, no retailer is going to achieve agility on people power alone.
 You need to embrace technology that amplifies your efforts.
 Things like real-time communication for all stakeholders, fast stock allocation and adjustment, AI to replace tedious or complicated processes and tools which support shopper’s digital experiences.